GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 (If you happen to spot the bug by eye before running it, pretend you don't and just read along.)

+*TODO: make this all work in IntelliJ without using the command line*

 1. Clone the project to a local repository:

         $ git clone https://github.com/GoogleCloudPlatform/cloud-debugger-idea-sample.git